STAGE 6 · ENTERPRISE VALUE CREATION SYSTEM™

 Companies that earn premium valuations build their enterprise value long before the exit process begins.
 The outcome of a transaction is determined by the quality of the decisions that preceded it by months and sometimes years.
 The exit is the reading of the meter, not the accumulation of the charge.

-Premium valuations are not awarded to the companies with the most momentum.
-They are the ones with the most clarity, the greatest alignment, and the most proof that what they built will keep working under new ownership, under new conditions, and under market pressure no one has anticipated.
+Premium valuations aren’t awarded to the companies with the most momentum.
+They’re the ones with the most clarity, the greatest alignment, and the most proof that what they built will keep working under new ownership, under new conditions, and under market pressure no one has anticipated.

 Where enterprise value is realized